ASTR 1210 (O'Connell) Study Guide 23

 better adapted types (Darwin, Wallace 1858)

-that are best adapted by their genetic makeup to a given environment
+organisms that are best adapted by their genetic makeup to a given

-thrive and pass those favorable genetics on to subsequent generations.
+environment thrive and pass those favorable genetics on to subsequent

-Dispersion in genetic material in each generation is guaranteed by
+generations.
+Dispersion in genetic material in each generation is

-chemical mutations; mutations that are accidentally favorable are
+guaranteed by chemical mutations; mutations that are accidentally

-amplified by natural selection and propagate forward into modified
+favorable are amplified by natural selection and propagate forward

-species.
-On Earth, there have been hundreds of millions of
+into modified species.
+On Earth, there have been hundreds of millions

-generations preceding the familiar lifeforms we see around us.
-The
+of generations preceding the familiar lifeforms we see around us

-consequent adaptation to an immense variety of environmental
+today.
+The consequent adaptation to an immense variety of

 Despite the raging "creationism," "intelligent design," and other